TheChance101/MENA-mobile/README.md

 > - Each trend requires selecting 1–3 categories, with an optional description to boost discoverability.
 >
 > ### 📂 Content Management & Favorites
-> - **My Trends** provides a centralized hub to view, edit, and manage all your published content.
+> - **My Trends** provides a centralized hub where users can view or delete all their own published content.
-> - Users retain full control, with the ability to delete their own trends anytime.
 > - Liked trends are automatically saved to **Favorites** for quick access later.
 >
 > ### 🤝 User Interaction & Engagement
-> - Engage with the community by liking or reacting to any trend.
+> - Engage with the community by liking any trend.
 > - For your own trends: manage, delete, or jump directly to your profile.
 > - For others’ trends: express yourself through reactions and support creators.